chmlee/ream-doc-v2/docs/Contribution/Note.md

 If this is a hard requirement, you should use SQL databases.

 But this is not to say you can't use REAM to build websites.
-With the help of static site generators, it's common to see website written entirely in Markdown.
+With the rise of static site generators, it is now possible to write a website entirely in Markdown.
 Since REAM is a strict subset of Markdown, you may be able to figure out a way to use REAM with the static site generator of your choosing.

 (I have been searching for a static Wiki generator that (1) uses Markdown, (2) uses Git for version control, and (3) runs entirely on the client side.
 The only tool that satisfy all three requirements is [MDwiki](https://github.com/Dynalon/mdwiki), which is no longer maintained.)

 In conclusion, SQL is a powerful tool.
-You may be able to adapt your workflow to work with SQL databases, but it requires insignificant amount of skill and/or money.
+You may be able to adapt your workflow to work with SQL databases, but it requires significant amount of skill and/or money to make it work.
 REAM aims to provide an easy workflow to create, edit, distribute and reuse dataset, which will be further explained in the next section.